 - Access to more structured activities during break and lunch time may be necessary.

-- Sensory processing differences associated with seeing, hearing, touching and smelling as well as sensing where their body is and maintaining balance (proprioception and vestibular) have been considered when developing and auditing a suitable learning environment.
+- Sensory processing differences associated with seeing, hearing, touching, smelling, as well as sensing where their body is and maintaining balance (proprioception and vestibular) have been considered when developing and auditing a suitable learning environment.

-- The sensory environment has been considered when interpreting a young persons’ actions (Use of STAR - Setting, Triggers, Action, Response behaviour analysis charts - see the SISS Autism Toolkit).
+- The sensory environment has been considered when interpreting a child or young persons’ actions (Use of STAR - Setting, Triggers, Action, Response behaviour analysis charts - see the SISS Autism Toolkit).

-- The social demands of working with or being with other children/young people are considered and adjusted in relation to the child/young person’s needs.
-(The voice of the child).
+- The social demands of working with or being with other children or young people are considered and adjusted in relation to their needs (the voice of the child or young person).

-- Allowing some students to complete academic work away from the main group, where it may be too difficult for them to manage social and academic demands simultaneously.
+- Enabling some children and young people to complete academic work away from the main group, where it may be too difficult for them to manage social and academic demands simultaneously.

 - Where difficulties are identified with homework and revision for tests and exams, support is provided.
 To include such options as exam access arrangements, flexibility regarding amount, type, frequency and deadlines for homework, availability of homework clubs and in school support.